Romans 5:6-11 By seeking Christ and His righteousness alone, we maximise the power of the blood

 It was at this time that He went off to the mountain to pray, and He spent the whole night in prayer to God.
 And when day came, He called His disciples to Him and chose twelve of them, whom He also named as apostles. – Luke 6:12-13

 Jesus and His disciples have never sought to make their lives more comfortable.
-Their vision is to know God’s will and accomplish them.
+Their vision is to know God’s will and accomplish it.
 And in the course of fulfilling God’s will, God blesses them with all things needed for abundant living.

 Salvation is not the goal, but righteousness is